pmbalamurugan1807/GUVI-Employee-attrition/README.md

 (Note: entire project is done in 1 python file(employeeattrition.py)

-step 1: This involves processing of data(Employee-Attrition.csv) into a format thats more easier to model for predictions which are mainly binary encoding and one-hot encoding
+step 1: This involves processing of data(Employee-Attrition.csv) into a format thats more easier to model for predictions which are mainly binary encoding and one-hot encoding and drop columns with only 1 value(aka those that dont contribute to the prediction analysis)

 step 2: Next step is staring to code for streamlit alongside modelling but starting with the sidebar with "Dataset Overview", "EDA and its Visualization", "Model Training & Evaluation", "Predict Attrition", "Predict Performance Rating" options all of which denote each page